How Secure is Your Website Against Cyberattacks?

 Perhaps the easiest and most effective way of attacking a website, a denial of service attack doesn’t steal sensitive data but can still bring a business to its knees.

 In a denial of service attack, computer programs commonly referred to as bots send repeated requests to access a website.
-Most sites have the ability to handle thousands of simultaneous requests for access.
+Most sites can handle thousands of simultaneous requests for access.
 However, when that number becomes tens of thousands, the system crashes under the burden.
-Once this occurs, no one can visit the site because the system is unable to respond to any request for access.
+Once this occurs, no one can visit the site because the system cannot respond to any request for access.

-Obviously, e-commerce sites need to be up and running in order to make a sale.
+Obviously, e-commerce sites need to be up and running to make a sale.
 Denial of service attacks can effectively shut a business down by closing its website off to the public.

 This isn’t just a problem for e-commerce websites, but for any business that needs its website to answer patient questions, schedule appointments, or even to provide something as simple as a menu and directions.